 Human relations skills are also called Interpersonal skills.
 It is an ability to work with people.
 It helps the managers to understand, communicate and work with others.
 It also helps the managers to lead, motivate and develop team spirit.
 Human relations skills are required by all managers at all levels of management.
 This is so, since all managers have to interact and work with people.

 A technical skill is the ability to perform the given job.
 Technical skills help the managers to use different machines and tools.
 It also helps them to use various procedures and techniques.
 The low-level managers require more technical skills.
 This is because they are incharge of the actual operations.

-Apart from Prof. Daniel Katz's three managerial skills, a manager also needs (requires) following additional managerial skills.
+Apart from Prof. Robert Katz's three managerial skills, a manager also needs (requires) following additional managerial skills.